Seth Ferry: Adelaide Hunt Club

-He was an enthusiast for fox hunting, and was, with William Blackler, one of the earliest members of the Adelaide Hunt Club, founded after Blackler imported from England enough foxhounds to form a pack.
+He was an enthusiast for fox hunting, and was, with William Blackler, one of the earliest members of the Adelaide Hunt Club, founded after Blackler imported from England enough English Foxhounds to form a pack.
 Ferry sold Blackler a fine horse, Priam, at a very fair price, which surprised fellow members, thinking he would keep such a champion for himself.
 Ferry however had a "sorry looking nag" Gipsy Girl, which, despite appearances, was a fearless jumper and the better hunter.
 Gipsy Girl won the first Adelaide Hunt Club Cup in 1869, with J. C. G. "Candy" Harslett (1850–1937) in the saddle.
 The 1873 recession in South Australia had a severe impact on the Adelaide Hunt Club, and Ferry was approached by senior members John Hart, Jr. and Arthur Malcom to take on the role of Master of the Foxhounds, which he accepted, and built kennels at his home property on the corner of Unley Road and Commercial Road, Unley.
 It was on this account he gained the nickname "The Master".
 He was noted for training horses for hunting and jumps races: hurdles and steeplechases.
 The Actor, Banjo, Cromwell.
 Gunn, Sir Ewan, Regent, Ronald, Sarchedon, Simpleton, Simulator, Syntax, The Trojan, and Wallaby were notable.

-His horses were successful in some of the early races organised by the Hunt Club:

-the chestnut horse Sarchedon, which he trained, won the Hunt Cup in 1878 despite his earlier diagnosis of lameness, and repeated the success the following year.
+His horses were successful in some of the early races organised by the Hunt Club: the chestnut horse Sarchedon, which he trained, won the Hunt Cup in 1878 despite his earlier diagnosis of lameness, and repeated the success the following year.
 His grey gelding Sir Ewan took the Hunt Cup in three consecutive years 1884–1886 with the same jockey, Frank T. Cornelius (c.
 1848–1896), with an increasing handicap on each occasion.